Classification of female genital mutilation

 Female genital mutilation has no known health benefits.
 On the contrary, it is known to be harmful to girls and women in many ways.
 First and foremost, it is painful and traumatic.
 The removal of or damage to healthy, normal genital tissue interferes with the natural functioning of the body and causes several immediate and long-term health consequences.

-For example, babies born to women who have undergone female genital mutilation suffer a higher rate of neonatal death compared with babies born to women who have not undergone the procedure. end in stillbirth or spontaneous abortion, and in a further 25% the newborn has a low birth weight or serious infection, both of which are associated with an increased risk of perinatal death.
+For example, babies born to women who have undergone female genital mutilation suffer a higher rate of neonatal death compared with babies born to women who have not undergone the procedure.
+Women with FGM have increased risk of stillbirth, infants requiring resuscitation and low birth weight babies.
+FGM is estimated to lead to an extra one or two perinatal deaths per 100 deliveries.

 Communities that practice female genital mutilation report a variety of social and religious reasons for continuing with it.
 Seen from a human rights perspective, the practice reflects deep-rooted inequality between the sexes, and constitutes an extreme form of discrimination against women.